There are a few significant factors that facility managers need to consider when trying to determine the cost of a new building automation system:

 More Savings With Building Automation Systems

-This can save thousands of dollars in reductions of downtime, maintenance and repair costs, which are usually very high for industrial-type buildings or production facilities.
+You can save a tremendous amount of money by reducing downtime, maintenance, and repair costs for industrial-type buildings or production facilities.

 Choosing a Building Automation System

-The end result is complete control over your facilities with real-time access to systems that control and manage equipment, allowing for even greater savings and efficiencies.
+An automated building system provides you with complete control over your facilities with real-time access to the various functions that control and manage your equipment.
+This allows for even more significant savings and efficiencies.